-Gain on settlement of debt for the year ended August 31, 2023 was \$56,880 compared to \$9,325 for the prior year.
-The gain on settlement of debt in both years relates to the renegotiation of balances owing to accounts and notes payable holder.
+The gain on settlement of debt for the current period was \$Nil compared to a gain of \$58,880 in the prior period.
+The gain on settlement of debt in the prior period relates to the renegotiation of balances owing to accounts and notes payable holders.